Don't Be a Menace to South Central While Drinking Your Juice in the Hood: Home media

 Buena Vista Home Entertainment (under the Miramax Home Entertainment banner) released the film on VHS on October 22, 1996, with a US LaserDisc release following on November 20, 1996.
 It then received a DVD release on January 5, 1999.
 On September 20, 2005 an unrated special edition was also released on DVD.

 In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
 That same month, the studio was taken over by private equity firm Filmyard Holdings.
 Filmyard licensed the home media rights for lower profile Miramax titles to Echo Bridge Entertainment, with high profile titles being licensed to Lionsgate.
 Echo Bridge released the film on Blu-ray on July 5, 2011.
 Echo Bridge also included it on a four film DVD set with three other black-focused Miramax comedies (2005's Underclassman and 1998's Ride and Senseless).
 This package was titled "Miramax House Party Collection", and was released on August 7, 2012.
 Filmyard Holdings terminated their home video agreement with Echo Bridge in 2014, and Lionsgate Home Entertainment reissued the four film set on October 7, 2014.
 On November 25, 2014, Lionsgate also reissued the Blu-ray that was originally released by Echo Bridge.
 In 2011, Filmyard Holdings licensed the Miramax library to streamer Netflix.
 This deal included Don't Be a Menace to South Central While Drinking Your Juice in the Hood, and ran for five years, eventually ending on June 1, 2016.

 In March 2016, Filmyard Holdings sold Miramax to Qatari company beIN Media Group.
 Then in April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library.
 Don't Be a Menace to South Central While Drinking Your Juice in the Hood is among the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.
 On September 22, 2020, Paramount Home Entertainment reissued the film on Blu-ray, with this being one of many Miramax titles that they reissued around this time.

+Possible sequel

+In February 2026, Marlon Wayans confirmed that a sequel will happen if Scary Movie is successful.